cristian20a/ASL_Dataset/README.md

-# ASL_Dataset
-This American Sign Language dataset was developed by Cristian Amaya and Victor Murray.
+This is an American Sign Language dataset.
 The images were taken from students at UTEC (University of Engineering and Technology).
-The dataset was developed to implement a sign language translator.
-This project was based on Digital Image Processing and implemented in MATLAB.
+This dataset was developed to implement a sign language translator.
+The project was based on Digital Image Processing techniques and implemented in MATLAB.

+This project was done by Cristian Amaya and Victor Murray.
+Contact email: cristian.amaya@utec.edu.pe